Uncommon-Curiosity/Lens-Lexicon/README.md

     *   Your Mac model & macOS version.

 > **Does it feel like it'd be more fun to learn these skills as part of a group?**
-> If so, reach out or drop a comment below!
+> I think so too.
+If you’re interested in getting together with others to start from nothing, figure things out, and build something real, reach out or drop a comment.
 No experience required—just curiosity and good energy.

 **Happy tagging!** — Joy 🙌